We need to consider the time that naps were taken more seriously.

 — Habitual napping.
 This is a nap which was taken at the same time each day.
 Young children usually fall asleep at about the same time every afternoon, or some adults take a short nap every day after lunch.

-According to a Greek study, adult men who napped 3 times a week were 37% less likely to die from heart-related illness compared to others who didn’t nap.
+According to a Greek study, adult men who napped 3 times a week were 37% less likely to die from a heart-related illness compared to others who didn’t nap.

 There are many countries who customarily nap too such as the famous siesta in Spain.
-The USA and UK suffer the most heart attacks worldwide as the leading cause of death as they not very supportive of napping in the afternoons.
+The USA and UK suffer the most heart attacks worldwide as the leading cause of death as they are not very supportive of napping in the afternoons.

 Not only do naps improve mental function, they also provide physiological benefits, boosting rejuvenation.

 NASA came forth with a groundbreaking study in 1995 and they evaluated the effects of 747 pilots taking naps, allowed 40 min a day and found vigilance performance improvements from 16% in median reaction time to 34% in lapses compared to the No-Rest Group.

 According to the studies done in 2008, the naps actually work better than caffeine in improving mental functioning.